pdwrc/rc-light-controller/USER-GUIDE.md

 * Smart (lights 50%)
 * Drag brake (lights 100%)

 Short clicks will cycle through these options.
-A long click will select the currently indicated item.
+A long click will select and save the current valueu.

 Some options use a different approach in order to give you a preview of the current selection.
 This is described below, where applicable.